takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem in SquadList where the PlayerRemain of the remaining team was set to 0 when the round ended in a point acquisition round. <br>
     ・ Fixed a problem in PlayerList where the rank of the lowest ranked person was incorrect when the round ended in a round of point acquisition. <br>
     ・ Fixed a problem with the timer not sounding a count for the reward loading timer. <br>

+  ○ 2.1.01 <br>
+    ・ Fixed a problem in which the "Speed Slider X" was displaying an incorrect upper limit for clearing. <br>
+    ・ Fixed an issue where switching to streaming mode did not switch properly. <br>
+    ・ Fixed a problem that sometimes caused the timer to be misaligned. <br>